Structured Packing in LLM Training Improves Long Context Utilization: Limitations and Future Work

-\section{Limitations and future work}
+\section{Limitations and Future Work}

-We show that structuring the training data is a viable way of improving the model's performance.
-The presented method, \method{}, can viewed as a general framework for organizing the documents into training examples.
+We show that structuring the training data is a viable way of improving the model's long-context performance.
+The presented method, \method{}, can be viewed as a general framework for organizing the documents into training samples.
 This opens multiple further research avenues.

-\textbf{Degree of relevance} In this work, \method{} constructed training examples by concatenating most matching documents (according to \bmtf{}/\contrieverms{}/\repo{}).
-However, recent results of \citep{tworkowski2023focused} show that introducing unrelated data to the context may help the model learn better representations.
-We leave the study of how the choice of retriever (in particular, the ratio of related and unrelated documents) affects performance for future work.

-In order to prepare the training data, \method{} uses each document exactly once (we mask out each used document for further retrieval).
-However, it is possible that allowing some high-quality documents to occur more than once may be beneficial.

-\looseness=-1 \textbf{Retrieval granularity} Another avenue for future work is to study the granularity of the pieces from which the training examples are constructed.
+\textbf{Retrieval Granularity} Another avenue for future work is to study the granularity of the pieces from which the training samples are constructed.
 In this work, we focus on the document-level granularity.
-However, it is possible to construct training examples from smaller pieces.
+However, it is possible to construct training samples from smaller pieces.

-\textbf{Other context extension methods} In most cases, our models were trained for a long context using the methodology presented in \citep{tworkowski2023focused}.
-Additionally, we tested three popular context extension methods on a medium scale (Naive, YaRN, and CodeLlama) and tuned a large $7$B model using the CodeLlama approach, preliminary confirming the applicability of \method{}.
-However, we leave more detailed studies with other context extension methods to future work.

-\looseness=-1 \textbf{Other data sources} One of the approaches to training long-context language models is to use conversational data \citep{longchat2023}.
-This is complementary to our method. \method{} can utilize data that already exists in vast quantities and can be easily applied to different types of text (like code, Wikipedia articles, or StackExchange questions and answers) to further increase the number of long-context examples.
+\textbf{Other Data Sources} One of the approaches to training long-context language models is to use conversational data \citep{longchat2023}, which is complementary to our method. \method{} can utilize data that already exists in vast quantities and can be easily applied to different types of text (like code, Wikipedia articles, or StackExchange) to further increase the number of long-context samples.
 We leave researching how \method{} integrates with other methods for preparing the long-context data as future work.

-\textbf{Data curation} Using highly correlated samples has the potential to result in training instability.
+\textbf{Data Curation} Using highly correlated samples has the potential to result in training instability.
 However, we noted no performance degradation during our experiments.
 We leave the study of how \method{} integrates with different data types for the future.
+In particular, in our studies, the datasets used were reasonably deduplicated.